-Twelve outstanding curators from art institutions across the United States have been selected to participate in the 2010 fellowship program of the Center for Curatorial Leadership (CCL), a non-profit organization that trains curators for leadership positions.
-Selected by a panel of leading American museum directors, the Class of 2010 will begin the program on January 4, 2010, with instruction from the Graduate School of Business at Columbia University as well as top museum directors, administrators and trustees from around the country.
-All costs are fully funded by CCL.
-The fellows for 2010 are:
+Ten outstanding curators from art museums across the United States have been selected to participate in the 2011 fellowship program of the Center for Curatorial Leadership (CCL), a non-profit organization that trains curators for leadership positions.
+Selected by a panel of leading museum directors, the Fellows for 2011 are:

-Co-founded by Agnes Gund, President Emerita of The Museum of Modern Art, and Elizabeth Easton, the former chair of the Department of European Painting at the Brooklyn Museum, the Center for Curatorial Leadership acknowledges the increasing need for curators to learn new skills that combine traditional curatorial connoisseurship and art historical scholarship with administrative, managerial, and fundraising expertise.
+Co-founded in 2007, the Center for Curatorial Leadership acknowledges the increasing need for curators to learn new skills that combine traditional curatorial connoisseurship and art historical scholarship with administrative, managerial, and fundraising expertise.
 The aim of the program is to develop a new kind of curator, one who is able to take responsibility for the art in his or her care, and who is also capable of handling the internal and external managerial responsibilities integral to the larger, more broad-based concerns of the museum and the profession.

 Additional information can be found at www.curatorialleadership.org.

 New York, NY 10075